yhwang/prestodb.github.io/website/blog/resource-group.md

 on the resource group link of a query in the `Query Details` section on the `CLUSTER OVERVIEW` page:
 ![query-details](./images/query-details.png)

-The links in the `Query Details` section show the resource group's hierarchical structure.
-You can click on the root node or leaf node of the resource group that the query belongs to.
-For example, the query in the screenshot above belongs to the `console` subgroup under the `adhoc` subgroup.
+The links in the “Query Details” section provide a hierarchical view of the resource group.
+You can click on either the root node or a leaf node of the resource group that the query belongs to.
+For instance, the query in the screenshot above is associated with the “console” subgroup, which falls under the “adhoc” subgroup.
-And `adhoc` subgroup belongs to the `global` resource group.
-You can click on the individual node to check the statistics of the subgroup.
-Here is an example of a subgroup's statistics:
+The “adhoc” subgroup is a part of the “global” resource group.
+By clicking on each individual node, you can access the statistics for the respective subgroup.
+Here’s an example of a subgroup’s statistics:
 ![show-resource-group](./images/show-resource-group.png)

 You can use the `Resource Group` links at the top to navigate to the parent group.
 In the `Information`